mitchcurtis/slate/README.md

 ### Building ###

-Slate uses Qbs as the primary build system, with experimental CMake support added by the community.
-The sections below document the process of building Slate with Qbs.
+Slate can be built with Qbs or CMake.

 #### Qt Creator ####

 It's recommended to build using Qt Creator for convenience.

-Open [slate.qbs](https://github.com/mitchcurtis/slate/blob/release/slate.qbs) in Qt Creator, configure the project using a kit with a Qt version that meets the requirement listed in the [Dependencies](#dependencies) section, and then build it.
+Open [slate.qbs](https://github.com/mitchcurtis/slate/blob/release/slate.qbs) or [CMakeLists.txt](https://github.com/mitchcurtis/slate/blob/master/CMakeLists.txt) in Qt Creator, configure the project using a kit with a Qt version that meets the requirement listed in the [Dependencies](#dependencies) section, and then build it.

 #### Command Line ####